Bachelor of Arts

 By having a solid math background, I know how to go more in depth into economic concepts.
 What I'm learning in class becomes more dynamic and more complex (in the best way possible) because I know more of what lies ahead.
 It makes both majors more fun and more in-depth.
 They work really well together and accentuate the best qualities in each field.Victoria Butsky '17

 Because the skills of an economics major are so adaptable, you’ll be able to choose from a wide variety of career paths.
 Some common choices include careers in banking and finance, economic and demographic research and forecasting, and urban planning.
-You may also wish to continue your studies by earning a graduate degree, such as an MBA.

 Our alumni study at: